 Originating from Siberia it is naturally hardy and is a great shrub to add some winter colour to the borders.

-Hostas are considered hardy here in the UK and prefer a fertile and moisture retentive soil.
+Hostas are considered hardy here in the UK and prefer fertile and moisture-retentive soil.

 If you garden on clay, improving the soil can go a long way, hopefully allowing you to grow a wider range of plants.
 However, there are some plants, as above, that love fertile clay soil, so why not embrace what you have got and work with it, rather than against it?